 What makes this side dish taste like baked beans

-This bean recipe has a strong influence on sweet and smoky baked beans.
+This baked beans with smoked sausage recipe has a strong flavor influence from sweet and smoky beans.
 This recipe contains barbecue sauce, onions, mustard powder, and brown sugar.
 A touch of liquid smoke takes this dish over the edge.
 Two types of sausage are added.
 I have used a package of hot breakfast sausage, and 1 pound of smoked link sausage for extra flavor.